 Student definition (applies to regular full-time and part-time students)

-- the student must be enrolled in a year level (other than ungraded students), mode of delivery and student-intake type (gender) that the school is accredited for at that location;
+- The student must be enrolled in a year level (other than ungraded students), mode of delivery and student-intake type (gender) that the school is accredited for at that location.

-- the student must be an Australian citizen, permanent resident, or a person with appropriate resident status.
+- The student must be an Australian citizen, permanent resident, or a person with appropriate resident status.

-- the student's parent/guardian; or
+- the student's parent/guardian, or

-- the student (if living independently).
+- the student (if they are living independently).

-- natural disasters – for example cyclone, bushfire, flood;
+- natural disasters – for example cyclone, bushfire, flood

-- student's illness;
+- student's illness

-- death or illness of a member of the student's immediate family (such as a parent, guardian, grandparent, sibling);
+- death or illness of a member of the student's immediate family (such as a parent, guardian, grandparent, sibling)

-- funeral customs within the student's community; or
+- funeral customs within the student's community

 Distance education students

-For a governing body to be eligible for funding for distance education students, the school must be accredited by the Board to deliver education in distance mode.
-Only distance education students resident in Queensland, enrolled full-time, undertaking a full service delivery course in distance education and who enrolled at least 11 days before Census Day (or less, if the delay was beyond the control of the parent or independent student) should be included in the Census form.
+For a governing body to be eligible to receive funding for distance education students, the school must be accredited by the Board to deliver education in distance mode.
+Please include students in this part of the form only if they meet the following criteria:

 Resident in Queensland